 Now yes things happen that can affect your time, but do what you can to minimise it.
 Write and schedule posts in advance were possible to give yourself some wiggle room.

 If you aren’t that organised yet, you can always reblog a post from another blogger you enjoy reading.

 Don’t try to imitate another blogger or writer.
 Make sure you use your own authentic, genuine voice in your writing.

 One of my favourite blogs that does this well is writer Lorraine Ambers.
-Her posts are full of her voice and makes it feel like she’s talking directly to you.
+Her posts are full of her voice and make it feel like she’s talking directly to you.

 Another blogger who writes with a distinctive and genuine voice is author Andrew McDowell.

 04 Pick a Niche and Pare it Down

 I always hated this piece of advice when I started blogging.
 But that’s probably because I wanted to blog about 20 different topics.
 However, it’s REALLY good advice.
 Your blog should cater to a niche.